 Click here for the March 2021 Press Release and Statistics.
 The April 2021 Year-End Stats will be released on May 21.

 SARASOTA, Fla.
 (April 22, 2021) – Marking one year since the pandemic, the Sarasota and Manatee housing market continues to surpass all pre-pandemic levels in March of 2021.
 According to data from Florida REALTORS® and compiled by the REALTOR® Association of Sarasota and Manatee (RASM), March 2021 reported more sales, more new listings, and higher prices than the same month last year.
-In this seller’s market, homes continue to outpace the available homes for sale.
+In this seller’s market, home sales continue to outpace the number of new listings.

 Closed sales increased year-over-year by 47.2 percent to a total of 3,310 sales across the two-county market in March.
 For single-family homes, sales increased by 37.8 percent to 907 sales in Manatee County and by 40.2 percent to 1,169 sales in Sarasota County.
 As for the condo market, Sarasota condo sales increased by 62.6 percent to 738 sales, and Manatee condo sales increased by 63.7 percent to 496 sales.

 “The astonishing pandemic rush continues with banner months for real estate nationally.
 Immense buyer demand continues to drive multiple offers; there simply aren’t enough homes for sale to satiate our market,” said 2021 RASM President Alex Krumm, Broker Owner of NextHome Excellence.
 “Half of all single-family homes are closing above list price, our sales volume is more than double what we’ve seen historically in March, and we have fewer than a quarter of the homes we would typically have available to sell.”